-According to Ro Hensley, Community Ambassador of Vinted, Mobilize has helped Vinted create a movement full of loyal users known as “Vintees” that has grown organically from thousands to millions.
+According to Ro Hensley, Community Ambassador of Vinted, Mobilize has helped Vinted create a movement full of loyal users known as “Vintees” in a brand ambassador program that has grown organically from thousands to millions.

 - Vinted saw the value in ambassador programs.

-- As the program grew, effective communication became more difficult.
+- As the brand ambassador program grew, effective communication became more difficult.

 - Ro, the Community Ambassador for Vinted, found Mobilize and discovered innovative tools and communication workflows that engaged her ambassadors.